 Description

-MATERIALS: an exposed red brick front with blue brick dressings.
-The modern windows in the front brick elevation have chamfered granite cills that may have been reused from the original openings while the rear and side elevations are cement rendered.
-The roofs are slate covered with a rendered stack and have uPVC fascias.
+The building features an exposed red brick front with blue brick dressings.
+The modern windows on the front elevation have chamfered granite cills that may have been reused from the original openings, while the rear and side elevations are cement rendered.
+The roofs are covered with slate and have a rendered stack, along with uPVC fascias.

-EXTERIOR: a single-storey building.
-The front elevation has ten red brick bays which are divided by blue brick pilasters with chamfer detailing.
-The former central entrance has been in-filled with red brick and the east and west entrances have been replaced with modern doors.
-There is a further rendered bay at either end (former harness rooms).
-The former stable windows, under the eaves, can still be identified as blocked openings.
-Each bay contains an offset two-light uPVC window and a steel upright.
-The two rendered end bays each contain a single-light window with concrete cill.
-There are further modern uPVC openings to the side and rear elevations.
-It has a slate roof with a rendered ridge stack over the west end.
-INTERIOR: the original internal fittings have been removed.
-The corridor has been moved to the rear and the building has been subdivided by masonry walls into ten bedrooms and a washroom, with two further rooms in the end, rendered bays*.
-The curved rear wall remains.
+This single-storey building is rectangular in shape and aligned east to west, built into a north-facing slope.
+The front elevation consists of ten red brick bays divided by blue brick pilasters with chamfer detailing.
+The central entrance has been filled in with red brick, and the east and west entrances have been replaced with modern doors.
+There are rendered bays at either end, which were formerly harness rooms.
+The original stable windows, located under the eaves, are now blocked openings.
+Each bay features an offset two-light uPVC window and a steel upright.
+The two rendered end bays each contain a single-light window with a concrete cill, and there are additional modern uPVC openings on the side and rear elevations.
+The slate roof has a rendered ridge stack over the west end.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.